Brothers, Oregon: History

 Brothers post office was established in 1913.
 One source says that the name comes from several families of brothers who settled in the area, including the Stenkamp Brothers and Varco(e) Brothers, while another notes that there was a local Three Brothers Sheep Camp, named for three nearby hills that had the Three Sisters mountains looming behind them.
+The wool trade around World War I helped the town develop.

 Vast tracts of uninhabited land covered with sagebrush surround Brothers, which are often used for model and high power rocket launches by Oregon Rocketry which has one of the highest Federal Aviation Administration (FAA) airspace waivers in the United States at 35500 ft.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Brothers has a steppe climate, abbreviated "BSk" on climate maps.

 Transportation

-In the 21st century, Brothers is a stop on the Eastern POINT intercity bus line between Bend and Ontario.
+Brothers is a stop on the Eastern POINT intercity bus line between Bend and Ontario.
 It makes one stop per day in each direction.